try-except-try-accept/microbit_simulator/README.md

 		print("Turn all LEDS off.")
 		sleep(1)

-This was waayy too much cognitive load, seen as every student in the class was writing code for their micro:bit using Mu.
-This led to much confusion such as:
+This was waayy too much cognitive load, given that every student in the class was writing code for their micro:bit using Mu, not printing the to the console using `print()`!.
+This led to much confusion with them mixing up the two syntaxes such as:

 	from time import sleep
 	from microbit import *

 	while True:
-		display.set_pixel(0, 0, 9)
+		display.set_pixel("top left", 0, 9)
 		sleep(1)
 		print("Turn all LEDS off.")
+		sleep(1)

 etc.

 This led me down the path of creating a BBC micro:bit simulator that will run in the command line.

+---

 ## Implemented so far

+---

 ![display.show.gif](readme_demos/display.show.gif)

 - `display.show()` can be used to display single ASCII characters

+---

 ![display.set_pixel.gif](readme_demos/display.set_pixel.gif)

 - `display.set_pixel()` can turn individual LEDs on

+---

 ![random_brightness.gif](readme_demos/random_brightness.gif)